Journey to the Middle Kingdom

 - Venture into limestone caves to discover hidden Buddha statues.

-- Ride a bike through the ancient hutong neighborhoods of Beijing.
+- Take a Shandong cooking class in one of the ancient hutong neighborhoods of Beijing.

 - Hike a remote part of the Great Wall at sunrise.